 - Various moths that cause damage to fruit trees are becoming active from about now over the next couple of weeks.
 For example the plum fruit moth, whose grubs will live in the plum and greengage fruits, will cause a lot of damage.
 Now is the time to hang a pheromone trap in the tree.
 The lure will need to be replaced by early July to make sure the plums stay grub-free.

 - If there are lots of ladybirds, make sure you choose a method of control which does not kill them.
-Ladybirds, lacewings and hoverflies are all very active predators of aphids.
+Ladybirds, lacewings and hoverflies are all beneficial, because they are very active predators of aphids.
 Caterpillar damage will be very easy to see this time of year.
 Remove if excessive numbers are present.
 Watch a video about aphids and how to control them.

 - This time of the year the small song birds such as bluetits are consuming a large number of small caterpillars and feeding their young with them.
 These little birds are therefore a great asset to have around.
 Small nest boxes in the vicinity of the fruit trees encourage them to stay in the trees, just when you need them most.